dmd-program/dmd-instructional-handbook/project-feedback.md

 #### Instructions
 1. Were instructions clear and spellchecked?
+2. Are instructions thorough enough? **(Most aren't in the first pass)**
-2. Did they include images, diagrams, and relevant templates?
+3. Did they include images, diagrams, and relevant templates?
-3. Is text legible and are all images free of distortion/stretching?
+4. Is text legible and are all images free of distortion/stretching?

 #### Parts Kit
 1. Did the student create a reconfigurable kit of parts?
 Can it be reconfigured into at least three things?